Dan Cloeter

 Apart from Chicago, Cloeter was twenty-fourth at the marathon during the 1976 United States Olympic Trials and eighteenth at the 1978 New York City Marathon.
 Outside of running, Cloeter began his religious career working for Lutheran churches in 1978.
-Between the 1980s to 2010s, Cloeter primarily held pastoral positions in Nebraska while working in various cities of Midwestern United States.
+Between the 1980s and 2010s, Cloeter primarily held pastoral positions in Nebraska while working in various cities of Midwestern United States.
 During this time period, Cloeter was chosen to hold the opening ceremonial prayer at the 1999 USATF Junior Olympics.

 Early life and education

 Cloeter was born on May 16, 1952, and grew up in Milwaukee, Wisconsin, until he was ten years old.
 During his high school education in Seward, Nebraska, Cloeter began running.
 For his post-secondary education, Cloeter attended Concordia University Nebraska between 1970 and 1974.
 During this time period, Cloeter competed at cross country championships held by the Amateur Athletic Union and National Association of Intercollegiate Athletics.
 In these championships, Cloeter was forty-eighth at the 1972 AAU Cross Country Championships and seventh at the 1973 NAIA Men's Cross Country Championship.

 In 1975, Cloeter continued his post-secondary education at Concordia Theological Seminary in Springfield, Illinois, and worked at J. C. Penney.
 During the late 1970s, Cloeter went to Fort Wayne, Indiana, where the seminary had subsequently relocated, to complete additional studies and worked as a gym teacher.